steakknife/YourProduct/Readme.txt

    environment variable 'PKCS11_INC' pointing to the directory where the PKCS #11 header files are installed.

-4) Open the solution file 'YourProduct.sln' in Microsoft Visual Studio 2008.
+4) Open the solution file 'TrueCrypt.sln' in Microsoft Visual Studio 2008.

 5) Select 'All' as the active solution configuration.

 6) Build the solution.

-7) If successful, there should be newly built YourProduct binaries in the 'Release' folder.
+7) If successful, there should be newly built TrueCrypt binaries in the 'Release' folder.